Marketing Analytics to Drive Growth

-Give your firm the ultimate competitive edge by attending this brand-new program on big data and marketing analytics, at the school that pioneered quantitative marketing.
+Give your firm the ultimate competitive edge by attending this marketing analytics program at the school that pioneered quantitative marketing.

-In this program, you’ll acquire marketing analytics strategies and frameworks to increase ROI and improve your decision-making process based on customer insights.
-The application of these frameworks will focus on key areas including customer analytics, the measurement of value creation, product positioning, pricing, digital communication, and more.
-You’ll be equipped with the agility and creativity to make data-driven, insightful decisions in an increasingly analytical world.
+In this program, you'll acquire analytical frameworks to increase ROI and improve your decision-making process based on customer insights.
+You’ll be equipped with the frameworks to make data driven, insightful decisions in an increasingly analytical world.

 By attending the program, you will:

 - Master a strategic and scientific approach to marketing analytics that results in higher ROI.

 - Gain an understanding of how to use and interpret data for more precise strategic and tactical marketing decision making.